buddhika75/sc/src/main/webapp/resources/photocam/DOCS.md

 ## Submitting Images to a Server

-The `Webcam.snap()` function delivers your image by way of a solution-side JavaScript Data URI.
+The `Webcam.snap()` function delivers your image by way of a product-side JavaScript Data URI.
 The binary image data is encoded with Base64 and stuffed into the URI.
 You can use this image in JavaScript and display it on your page.
 However, the library also provides a way to decode and submit this image data to a server API endpoint, via binary AJAX.
 Example:

 ```javascript
 	Webcam.snap( function(data_uri) {